hmuchalski/chem-240t/syllabus-ay22-23-fall.md

 - Be a leader in your groups (there are different ways to demonstrate leadership).
 - Be an active and engaged member of your groups and contribute meaningfully to all group work.
 - Support classmates and help them succeed.

+### To earn a B

+Frequently meet many of the criteria listed above (missing at most 4 of 5 items) **including all but one of the boldface ones**.
+Show meaningful progress on many of the criteria you don't fully meet.

+Instead of meeting each criterion consistently, you may meet them frequently: except for one or two instances, and/or you may argue that you’ve started to meet these consistently after not doing so at the start of the semester.

+### To earn a C

+Either **meet a few of the criteria consistently** (4--5 total) including at least 2 boldface items *OR* **meet many (10--12) criteria but less often**.
+Show meaningful progress on a few more.

+Do a few things very well and consistently, or do many things fairly well but less often.
+For example, you might show exemplary work on most problems, but complete few or no presentations.
+Or, you could meet objectives on several problems (with no exemplary work), present several times, and submit one proposal to the class journal.

 ## Class Prep and Research Notebook